opensearch-project/documentation-website/_job-scheduler-plugin/index.md

 | getLockDurationSeconds | Integer | Returns the duration of time that the job is locked. |
 | getJitter | Integer | Returns the defined jitter value. |

-The logic run by your job should be defined by a class extending `ScheduledJobRunner` such as `SampleJobRunner`.
+The logic used by your job should be defined by a class extended from `ScheduledJobRunner` in the `SampleJobParameter.java` sample file, such as `SampleJobRunner`.
 While the job is running, there is a locking mechanism you can use to prevent other nodes from running the same job.
 [Acquire](https://github.com/opensearch-project/job-scheduler/blob/main/sample-extension-plugin/src/main/java/org/opensearch/jobscheduler/sampleextension/SampleJobRunner.java#L96) the lock.
 Then, make sure to release the lock before the [job finishes](https://github.com/opensearch-project/job-scheduler/blob/main/sample-extension-plugin/src/main/java/org/opensearch/jobscheduler/sampleextension/SampleJobRunner.java#L116).

-For more information, see the Job Scheduler [sample extention](https://github.com/opensearch-project/job-scheduler/blob/main/sample-extension-plugin/src/main/java/org/opensearch/jobscheduler/sampleextension/SampleJobParameter.java) directory in the [Job Scheduler Github repro](https://github.com/opensearch-project/job-scheduler).
+For more information, see the Job Scheduler [sample extention](https://github.com/opensearch-project/job-scheduler/blob/main/sample-extension-plugin/src/main/java/org/opensearch/jobscheduler/sampleextension/SampleJobParameter.java) directory in the [Job Scheduler Github repository](https://github.com/opensearch-project/job-scheduler).